fortinog/fortinog.github.io/_pages/about.md

 ---
 I am an NSF postdoctoral fellow at the Courant Institute of Mathematical Sciences.

 I obtained a Ph.D. from the [Department of Applied Mathematics](https://www.colorado.edu/amath/) at CU Boulder.
-As a graduate student I worked with Dr. Daniel Appelö (now at MSU) and was a member of the [High Order Group](https://sites.google.com/msu.edu/danielappelo).
+As a graduate student I worked with Dr. Daniel Appelö (now at Virginia Tech) and was a member of the [High Order Group](https://sites.google.com/msu.edu/danielappelo).

 ## Teaching
-In Spring 2023 I'm teaching Probability and Statistics (MATH-UA 235).
+In Fall 2023 I'm teaching Numerical Analysis (MATH-UA 252).

 ## Software
 Work on a Julia package for quantum optimal control is now open-source!
 Find JuQBox [here](https://github.com/LLNL/Juqbox.jl)!